School Reunion (Doctor Who): Plot

-Mr Finch, the headmaster of Deffry Vale School, has been changing the school to improve the students' performance; his changes include free lunches with special chips.
+Mr Finch, the headmaster of Deffry Vale School, has been changing the school to improve the students' performance; his changes include free lunches with special chips, a new curriculum, and replacing some of the teachers.
 The Tenth Doctor is undercover as a science teacher in the school, and Rose is working undercover in the school's cafeteria.
 The Doctor discovers the oil in the chips has caused the students' increase in performance.
 Rose observes that the chip oil has an adverse effect on the other kitchen staff, who must use hazmat suits to handle it.

-Mr Finch's successes arouse the attention of investigative journalist Sarah Jane Smith, a former companion of the Doctor.
+Mr Finch's successes arouse the attention of investigative journalist Sarah Jane Smith, a former companion of the Doctor and who Mr Finch states is working for The Sunday Times.
 She meets the Doctor, Rose, and Mickey, with an immediate rivalry sparking between the two women.
 Sarah Jane shows them the robot dog K9 in the boot of her car.
 K9 identifies the chip oil as Krillitane oil.
 Rose, previously unaware that the Doctor even had past companions, confronts him on why he leaves his old companions behind and never mentions them.

 The following day, the group returns to the school to investigate further.
 The Doctor confronts Mr Finch, who confirms that he and other staff members are Krillitanes—a composite species that takes desirable attributes of the species they conquer.
 He attempts to subvert the Doctor, without success.
 Mickey and K9 remain in Sarah Jane's car for surveillance.
 With the Doctor's help, Sarah Jane and Rose discover that the school computers—bolstered by the students' enhanced intelligence—are part of a Krillitane effort to solve the "Skasis Paradigm", a theory of everything.
 Mr Finch propositions the Doctor a second time, but the Doctor again refuses, and they run from Mr Finch.
 After Kenny (a student who had not eaten the chips) alerts Mickey to the students' plight, Mickey crashes Sarah Jane's car through the school's doors and unplugs the computers, allowing the children to flee.
 The Doctor leads the Krillitanes to the kitchen.
 Upon their arrival, K9 detonates the chip oil container, saturating the Krillitanes and blowing them up along with K9.

 Sarah Jane declines a second chance of travelling in the TARDIS, having finally decided to move on with her life.
 Mickey decides to join the Doctor.
 Sarah Jane, now getting on better than at their first meeting, asks Rose to stay with the Doctor, and is given a new K9 as a parting gift.